Rangi42/polishedcrystal/README.md

 * Fix: Incorrect Cowgirl and Misty sprites.
 * Fix: Pokémon caught during the Bug-Catching Contest are recorded as caught in Goldenrod Harbor.
 * Fix: Magnet Train tracks were missing tiles.
+* Fix: Shiny icon is the star from Gen 3+.